layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 | - [Scoop](https://meshery.layer5.io/docs/installation#windows) | ✔️ |
 | - [WSL2](https://meshery.layer5.io/docs/installation/wsl2) | ✔️ |

-We believe we have not missed any of the popular platforms for what it’s worth.
-We will be rolling out support for RaspberryPi & OpenShift soon 🎉🎉🎉.
+We believe we have not missed any of the popular platforms for what it’s worth, we will be rolling out support for RaspberryPi & OpenShift soon 🎉🎉🎉.

-There are a few requirements for your local development configuration before getting started with mesheryctl :
+If you are thinking about the requirements you would have to run mesheryctl, so to your surprise, to successfully run mesheryctl you will only need :

 - A running Docker Daemon.
-- GoLang installed on your local system.
-- GoPath set correctly for smooth working of Go Deps.

 #### <span style="margin-left:.75em;font-size: 2em; align-content: center;">I</span>nto the MesheryCTL